What is ALTCS?

 Liens

-Arizona may impose liens for ALTCS recipients who are age 55 or older, and who are permanently institutionalized (i.e., residing in a skilled nursing facility) for at least 90 days.
+Arizona may impose liens for ALTCS recipients who are permanently institutionalized (i.e., residing in a skilled nursing facility) for at least 90 days.
 AHCCCS may place a lien on the recipient’s interest in real property during their lifetime, including property owned by a life estate deed and/or subject to a beneficiary deed.
 AHCCCS shall seek to recover the lien upon the sale or transfer of the real property subject to the lien.
-However, a lien may not be imposed or a claim recovered on a member’s home if any of the following individuals are lawfully residing in the home: spouse, individual’s child under the age of 21, or blind or disabled child, or an individual’s sibling (who had an equity interest in the home), and who was residing in such individual’s home for a period of at least one year immediately before the date the individual was admitted to a medical institution.
+However, a lien may not be imposed on a member’s home if any of the following individuals are lawfully residing in the home: spouse, individual’s child under the age of 21, or blind or disabled child, or an individual’s sibling (who had an equity interest in the home), and who was residing in such individual’s home for a period of at least one year immediately before the date the individual was admitted to a medical institution.
 In addition, AHCCCS shall not seek to recover the lien or attempt recovery against any real property subject to the lien so long as the member is survived by the member’s spouse, child under the age of 21, or disabled child.
 AHCCCS shall also not seek to recover a lien on an individual’s home if the member is survived by a sibling who resided in the deceased member’s home and who was residing in the home for at least one year before the member’s institutionalization, or a child resides in the home who lived there for at least two years immediately before the admission to a nursing home and provided care to the parent, which allowed the parent to reside at home rather than in an institution.

 Estate Recovery